Blue-Shadow/nchud/readme.txt

       Controls the display of the spawn health.
 Setting this to "Yes" (1), displays it, while setting it to "No" (0), does not.

+    - Spawn health threshold
+      CVAR: nchud_monsterhpbar_threshold
+      Default: 0

+      Sets the value at or above which a monster's spawn health needs to be for the bar to be drawn.

 ---------------------------------------------------------------------------------------------------
 -- Overriding icons and ammo list                                                                --